 Question 45.
-What proportion of farmed salmon (for fresh/frozen salmon products of ingredients) in the company's global supply chain is reared at lower s densities (specifically, 10kg/m 3 or less)?
-Rationale Companies should report on the proportion of farmed salmon that is a at lower stocking densities.
-For retailers and wholesalers, this question to all own-brand products.
+What proportion of farmed salmon (for fresh/frozen salmon products an ingredients) in the company's global supply chain is reared at lower stadensities (specifically, 10kg/m3 or less)?
+Rationale Companies should report on the proportion of farmed salmon that is reat lower stocking densities.
+For retailers and wholesalers, this question a to all own-brand products.
 Scoring 0% of farmed salmon is reared at lower stocking densities, or no reported information.
 0 1 - 20% of farmed salmon is reared at lower stocking densities.
 1 21 - 40% of farmed salmon is reared at lower stocking densities.
 2 41 - 60 of farmed salmon is reared at lower stocking densities.
 3 61 - 80% of farmed salmon is reared at lower stocking densities.
 5 81 - 98% of farmed salmon is reared at lower stocking densities.
 7 99 - 100% of farmed salmon is reared at lower stocking densities.
-10 (Max Score 10 0) Explanatory Notes This question is only assessed for those companies that produce, u farmed salmon or farmed salmon-based products. use or sell • This question is looking specifically for reporting on the proportion farmed salmon in the company's global supply chain that is reare lower stocking densities (specifically, 10kg/m 3 or less). • Points are only awarded if the company is explicit about the prop farmed salmon affected.
-Companies that report on the total num farmed salmon affected but do not put this number into context total number of farmed salmon used or processed globally, (i.e. th of reported figures is unclear) are awarded minimal points. nber of of the Companies that report on the proportion of farmed salmon that is at lower stocking densities but limited their reporting to specified p and/or geographies are either awarded the equivalent of 1 or 2 p depending on whether the scope of this partial reporting is substant not. oroducts ooints, • Scores are not awarded for companies that report on the proport farmed salmon managed according to particular farm assurance standards but do not explicitly report on the proportion of farmed that is reared at lower stocking densities in line with these standard e I salmon Companies that make general statements about "Our farmed sa "All farmed salmon" being reared at lower stocking densities are awarded points unless there is explicit reporting on the proportion not farmed salmon that is reared at lower stocking densities (e.g. with statements such as: 'xx% of our farmed salmon'). • We expect companies to report impact figures in an easy-to-understand format and description of the proportion of the supply chain represented, without having to do any calculations.
+10 (Max Score 10) Explanatory Notes This question is only assessed for those companies that produce, use or se farmed salmon or farmed salmon-based products.
+This question is looking specifically for reporting on the proportion of farmed salmon in the company's global supply chain that is reared at lower stocking densities (specifically, 10kg/m3 or less).
+Points are only awarded if the company is explicit about the proportion of farmed salmon affected.
+Companies that report on the total number of farmed salmon affected but do not put this number into context of the total number of farmed salmon used or processed globally, (i.e. the scope of reported figures is unclear) are awarded minimal points.
+Companies that report on the proportion of farmed salmon that is reared at lower stocking densities but limited their reporting to specified products and/or geographies are either awarded the equivalent of 1 or 2 points, depending on whether the scope of this partial reporting is substantial or not.
+Scores are not awarded for companies that report on the proportion of farmed salmon managed according to particular farm assurance standards but do not explicitly report on the proportion of farmed salmon that is reared at lower stocking densities in line with these standards.

+farmed salmon that is reared at lower stocking densities (e.g. with statements such as: 'xx% of our farmed salmon'). • We expect companies to report impact figures in an easy-to-understand format and description of the proportion of the supply chain represented, without having to do any calculations.